Tino Anjorin: Loan to Huddersfield Town

 Upon returning from his loan at Lokomotiv Moscow, Anjorin joined EFL Championship side Huddersfield Town on 31 January 2022 for the remainder of the 2021–22 season.
 He made seven league appearances and scored one goal for the Terriers, before his loan was extended for another year on 22 July 2022.

 Loan to Portsmouth

 On 31 August 2023, Anjorin joined League One club Portsmouth on a season-long loan deal.

 Empoli

 On 29 August 2024, Anjorin joined Serie A club Empoli on a permanent deal.
 He signed a three-year deal with the Italian club.

 Torino

 On 4 July 2025, Anjorin moved on loan to Serie A club Torino, with a conditional obligation to buy.
 He signed a contract with Torino until 2028, with an option for the 2028–29 season, the contract will be in place if the conditions for the obligation to buy are met.
+On 4 September 2026, Anjorin joined Süper Lig club Göztepe on loan with an option to buy.